gonative-cc/sui-native/nBTC/README.md

 ## How it Works

-1. A user sends BTC to a specific Bitcoin address (`BTC_TREASURY`).
+1. A user sends BTC to to the `nBTC` dwallet address (on Bitcoin network).
 They include their target Sui address in the transaction's `OP_RETURN` field.
-2. The user calls the `mint` function, providing the BTC transaction details and the proof.
+2. The user calls the `mint` function of the `nBTC` Sui object, providing the BTC transaction details and the proof of the transaction.
+The proof is the traditional SPV Bitcoin proof.
-3. The `mint` function uses a configured Bitcoin SPV Light Client (identified by `TRUSTED_LIGHT_CLIENT_ID`) to verify the transaction proof.
-It checks that BTC was sent to the correct `BTC_TREASURY` address.
+3. The `mint` function uses a configured Bitcoin SPV Light Client (identified by `LIGHT_CLIENT_ID`) to verify the transaction proof.
+It checks that BTC was sent to the correct `nBTC` dwallet address.
-4. If the verification is successful and the BTC transaction hasn't been used before, the module creates (`mints`) the corresponding amount of `NBTC`.
+4. Once the verification is successful and the BTC transaction hasn't been used before, the module mints the corresponding amount of `nBTC` Sui Coins.
-5. The new `NBTC` tokens are sent to the Sui address found in the `OP_RETURN` data, or to a default `FALLBACK_ADDRESS` if the `OP_RETURN` data is missing or invalid.
+5. The new `nBTC` Coins are sent to the Sui address found in the `OP_RETURN` data, or to the `FALLBACK_ADDRESS` if the `OP_RETURN` data is missing or is invalid.

+### Example

+TODO: Add example Bitcoin transaction

-## Main Functions
+## Package Functions

-- `init`: Run once to set up the `nBTC` token type and the TreasuryCap object (`WrappedTreasuryCap`).
+- `init`: Run once to set up the `nBTC` package, initializes the nBTC Coin type and the TreasuryCap object (`WrappedTreasuryCap`).
-- `mint`: Takes BTC transaction proof, verifies it using the SPV light client, and mints new `nBTC` tokens.
+- `mint`: Takes BTC transaction proof, verifies it using the SPV light client, and mints new `nBTC` Coins.
-- `burn`: Takes `NBTC` tokens and destroys them.
+- `burn`: Takes `nBTC` Coins and destroys them.
 Note: NOT IMPLEMENTED!
 - `total_supply`: Shows the total amount of `nBTC` currently in circulation.
-- `get_trusted_light_client_id`: Shows the Object ID of the SPV light client this contarct trusts.
+- `get_light_client_id`: Shows the Object ID of the SPV light client.
 - `get_fallback_address`: Shows the default Sui address used when `OP_RETURN` data isn't usable.

 ## Dependencies

-- `bitcoin-spv`: This contract relies on a Bitcoin SPV light client implementation for Sui to verify txs from Bitcoin https://github.com/gonative-cc/move-bitcoin-spv.
+- `bitcoin-spv`: This package relies on a Bitcoin SPV light client implementation for Sui to verify txs from Bitcoin https://github.com/gonative-cc/move-bitcoin-spv.